 When I was deciding, I tried three different AI keyboard apps for a week each.
 The difference in how they fit my specific needs was surprising, and it wasn't the one I initially thought I'd prefer that won out.

-The gap between traditional and AI keyboards is likely to narrow as:
+The gap between traditional and AI keyboards continues to narrow as:

 We're already seeing this with Apple, Google, and Microsoft all investing heavily in keyboard AI.
 What's premium today might be standard tomorrow.